 Helping the user use your site means putting things where they can find them.
 Following the newsletter formats from the days of print, most website users are used to looking for intra-site links on the sides and bottom of a web page.
 As a designer, you can put them anywhere you want, but let's stick with the conventional placement for now.
 After all, we want our WordPress sites to be user-friendly, right?

-In the two WordPress Themes that come with your WordPress installation, both use a sidebar to hold most of the site's navigation links.
+In the WordPress Themes that come with your WordPress installation, all use a sidebar to hold most of the site's navigation links.
 Other Themes may use navigational aids in the header and footer.
 While these navigation links can be displayed in any template file, typically, the navigation links include:

 The template tags associated with generating this list of navigation links are found in the default WordPress Themes's sidebar inside of a nested list.
 Let's look at each of these tags individually and then look how to expand the use of navigational aids on your WordPress site.